How is Consent Defined in Rape Law?

 1. “I (the victim) was drunk”

-Consent is defined negatively under Section 90 of the Penal Code.
-Section 90 states that there is no consent if the person giving the consent is unable to understand the nature and consequence of his consent due to unsoundness of mind, intoxication or influence of drugs.
+Section 90 of the Penal Code states that there is no consent if the person giving the consent is unable to understand the nature and consequence of his consent due to unsoundness of mind, intoxication or influence of drugs.

-Thus a person’s drunken-ness negates consent when the person is so drunk as to be unable to understand the nature and consequence of her consent.
+Thus if a person is so drunk as to be unable to understand the nature and consequence of her consent, this is not considered consent under the law.

 2. “I liked him and we were dancing closely earlier in the night”

-Consent must be to the act in question i.e. penetration and not some other act.
-Thus, B’s consenting to petting or oral sex or dancing with A does not mean that B has consented to any other act, such as, vaginal penetration.
-A has no right to continue further than what B had consented to.
+Consent must be to the act in question – penetration.
+Person A consenting to any other acts, such as close dancing, kissing or oral sex does not mean that A has consented to vaginal penetration or any other sexual activity.
+No one has the right to continue further than what Person A had consented to.

 In Public Prosecutor v Ong Mingwee (Wang Mingwei), the accused claimed that the victim had tried to seduce him by dancing closely and sexily with him at Zouk and asking him to be her boyfriend.
 The Court found that “by no stretch of the imagination can the victim’s conduct of dancing in what he claimed to be a seductive manner be construed to mean that she would therefore be willing to have sex with him subsequently in his flat.
 Even his claim that she asked him to be her boyfriend ….cannot be interpreted to mean that she would therefore be prepared to have sex with him.”